simonehagey/orbdot/docs/source/example_rv_trends.rst

 HAT-P-22 b
 ==========
-We will now study the radial velocities of the Hot Jupiter host star HAT-P-22, for which :cite:author:`Bonomo2017` found strong evidence of a long-term quadratic trend when combining their data with that of :cite:author:`Knutson2014`.
-At the time of the :cite:author:`Knutson2014` study, the observational baseline was not long enough for them to detect curvature in the data.
+We will now study the radial velocities of the Hot Jupiter host star HAT-P-22, for which :cite:author:`Bonomo2017` found strong evidence of a long-term quadratic trend when combining their data with that of :cite:author:`Knutson2014` At the time of the :cite:author:`Knutson2014` study, the observational baseline was not long enough for them to detect curvature in the data.

-As this analysis follows the same procedure as above, we will move through it more quickly.
+As this analysis follows the same procedure as above, we will move through it quickly.
 Same as before, the first step is to create an instance of :class:`~orbdot.star_planet.StarPlanet` that represents HAT-P-22 b:

 .. code-block:: python